seqeralabs/tower-cli/USAGE.md

 ## Pipelines

-A pipeline consists of a workflow repository, launch parameters, and a Compute Environment.
-Pipelines are used to define pre-configured workflows in a Workspace.
+Pipelines define pre-configured workflows in a workspace.
+A pipeline consists of a workflow repository, launch parameters, and a compute environment.

-### Adding a Pipeline
+### Add a pipeline

-Add a pre-configured pipeline to the Launchpad that can be re-used later:
+Add a pre-configured pipeline to the Launchpad:

 ```console
 $ tw pipelines add --name=my_rnaseq_nf_pipeline --params-file=my_rnaseq_nf_pipeline_params.yaml https://github.com/nextflow-io/rnaseq-nf